-We can now start to consider the user experience for our Insurance Policy micro-service.
+We can start to consider the user experience for our Insurance Policy micro-service.
 We could consider a back-office user role for the broker that would allow them to examine and modify the Policy data.
-We might want to build this user experience as a web application over a database – we break out a set of user stories and assign to our agile project team to build.
+We might want to build this user experience as a web application over a database – we break out a set of user stories and assign it to our agile project team to build.

-If we are working in a mature development environment we might already have a standard architectural framework and DevOps processes in place.
+If we are working in a mature development environment, we might already have a standard architectural framework and DevOps processes in place.
 If not, we are going to need to set some baseline standards and processes before our teams can get started.

 Typically, we would now expect our DevOps team to begin creating a database with a table for each concept.
 Using a standard Create, Read, Update, and Delete (CRUD) model, our team would now begin to create a set of stored procedures to maintain the underlying tables.
 So, for each concept we now have 1 table and at least 4 stored procedures (we might end up creating extra stored procedures for specialized searches and partial record updates).

-Once we have some business objects, either actual or test stubs we can begin to create the user experience.
-In this case we are going to have to create multiple forms for each concept, we need to be able to:
+Once we have some business objects, either actual or test stubs, we can begin to create the user experience.
+In this case we are going to have to create multiple forms for each concept; we need to be able to:

 - search, find and select instances of the concept